-Early returns show judge who sentenced Stanford swimmer likely to be recalled
+Voters appear to back recall of judge who gave Stanford swimmer 6 months for sex assault

-Santa Clara County, California (CNN)Voters in a California county appeared to hand down a sentence of their own Tuesday to recall controversial Superior Court Judge Aaron Persky, according to early results from about half of the ballots.
+Santa Clara County, California (CNN)Voters appeared to hand down a sentence of their own Tuesday to recall controversial Superior Court Judge Aaron Persky in California.

+With 88% of the precincts reporting, almost 60% of voters said they wanted to oust Persky.
+About 40% said he should stay in office.

-If successful, it would be the first time since 1932 that voters in California opted to recall a sitting justice.
+If the recall is successful, it would be the first time since 1932 that California voters opted to recall a sitting judge.

-Persky gained national notoriety in June 2016 after the conviction on sexual assault charges of former Stanford University swimmer Brock Turner, sentencing him to six months in jail -- a sentence many argued was far too lenient.
+Persky gained national notoriety in June 2016 when he sentenced former Stanford University swimmer Brock Turner to six months in jail for the sexual assault of an unconscious woman -- a sentence many argued was far too lenient.

+As election results started coming in Tuesday night, the chair of the Recall Persky Campaign -- Michele Dauber -- issued a statement saying "we are cautiously optimistic."

-The embattled justice, in a rare interview with CNN last week, argued a successful recall effort wouldn't simply remove him from the bench, but would likely to set a dangerous precedent in the future.
+In a rare interview with CNN last week, Persky argued a successful recall effort wouldn't just affect him -- it would likely to set a dangerous precedent for judges in the future.

 "That's why I've chosen to speak out because I think it threatens the independence of judges in California and perhaps even the nation."

-Though unable to speak about the Turner case specifically because it remains under appeal, Persky has not indicated he would have done anything differently.
+Though unable to speak about the Turner case because it remains under appeal, Persky has not indicated he would have done anything differently.

 Prosecutors had asked for a six-year prison sentence, but Persky agreed with the recommendation from the county probation department, which noted that, "When compared to other crimes of similar nature" the Turner case "may be considered less serious due to (his) level of intoxication."